jsy4/TNaC/problem.md

 ## 1. Introduction

-For our project, we are attempting to create a 3D virtual reality game where you progress through levels by defeating waves of enemies.
+For our project, we are attempting to create a 3D closed world game where you progress through levels by defeating waves of enemies.
 The three biggest parts of our project that we have to get done are the level designs, user interaction, and enemy UI.
 We will be using Unity engine to develop our project with C# language.

 ## 2. General Description of Product